SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 A newly created element will only start polling data when both the **Client ID** and **Client Secret** are filled in on the **Configuration** page.

-It is also possible to install the Starlink Telemetry API connector using the **Starlink Enterprise** application package, which provides a simulation extension.
+It is possible to install the Starlink Enterprise connector using the **Starlink Enterprise** application package, which provides a simulation extension.
 The simulation extension is installed alongside the application package.
 Upon installation, the simulation becomes available and utilizes built-in logic based on mock accounts and user terminals to replicate real-world scenarios.
 The simulation is enabled during the creation of the element.
 Simulation files are stored within the application's designated directory.

 In case you make use of this package, the **simulation will run until you enter the Client ID and Client Secret** on the **Configuration** page.
 After that, the simulation stops, and the element begins polling data with real values from the device if the credentials are valid.

 > [!IMPORTANT]
-> No telemetry will be polled by default.
-To enable telemetry polling, go to the **Accounts** table on the **Accounts** page, and use the toggle button of the relevant row(s) in the **Polling** column.
+> No information will be polled by default.
+To enable polling, go to the **Accounts** table on the **Accounts** page, and use the toggle button of the relevant row(s) in the **Polling** column.

 ### Redundancy